algosup/2023-2024-project-4-sportshield-team-7/Functional/functional-specification.md

 Also, the device has to be able to send the GPS coordinates or notification while the alarm is on.

 ## Glossary

+- **GNSS**: Global Navigation Satellite System.
+It is the standard generic term for satellite navigation systems that provide autonomous geo-spatial positioning with global coverage.
+- **GSM**: Global System for Mobile Communications.
+It is a standard developed by the European Telecommunications Standards Institute to describe the protocols for second-generation digital cellular networks used by mobile devices such as mobile phones and tablets.
+- **NFC**: Near Field Communication.
+It is a set of communication protocols that enable two electronic devices, one of which is usually a portable device such as a smartphone, to establish communication by bringing them within 4 cm of each other.